radicalbit/NSDb/docs/SQL_doc.md

 SELECT dimension FROM metric WHERE string_dimension LIKE $endWith AND another_string_dimension LIKE startWith$
 ```
 #### Time operators
-Since Nsdb is a time-series database, specific operators handling `timestamp` field are defined.
+Since NSDb is a time-series database, specific operators handling `timestamp` field are defined.
 However since `timestamp` is a numerical field the above-mentioned numerical operators are still valid.
 In addition to the latter, time operators are implemented allowing users to express time dependent expression in a friendly manner.
 Ad ad hoc operator `NOW` is available to express the actual timestamp in milliseconds.
 Simple arithmetic operations can by applied on this value: